 Also, certain people are more acclimatized to the heat, so don’t sweat it if you can’t keep up with your buddy from Hawaii or someone who’s used to working outside all day.

-To cut down on risk, “avoid doing things in the middle of the day, the hottest part of the day,” Stupple recommends.
+To cut down on risk for heat exhaustion, “avoid doing things in the middle of the day, the hottest part of the day,” Stupple recommends.
 If you don’t absolutely need to be outside at this point of the day, don’t.
 Instead, make the most of the excuse to duck indoors and enjoy some air conditioning.
 You deserve it!

 Weekend plans in the Hudson Valley include:â € â € 1.
 Snapping too many photos of local waterfallsâ € 2.
 Savoring a freshly scooped ice cream cone at a local dairy barâ € 3.
 Picking blueberries for Sunday morning pancakesâ € â € What’s on your to-do list?
 Let us know below!â € â € Reposting @mkvisuals_ig:â € â € The water will keep flowing and flowing until it merges into the sea.
 Nothing can stop the flow of life, but you can make the best of it and enjoy the journey.â € .â € @nikonusaâ € .â € #AsWeDiscover #WonderEarthClub #EarthOutdoors10k #NaturePrimeShot #WildernessNation #WildernessTones #OutdoorTones #Divine_Forest #EarthDiscoverers #Bns_Shots #DiscoverEarth #Landscape_Nightscape #LandscapesCapture #Ig_Nature_Naturally #Amazing_Shots #NatureGramy #NatureOfExistence #NationalParkService #SeeYourCity #Nyc_Explorers #Online_NewYork #NYCPrimeShots #HvMag #FindWhatYouLoveNY #Planet_Locations #CrotonGorgePark #YourShotPhotographer #NikonNoFilter #MkVisuals_IG #hudsonvalley